yaybu/touchdown/docs/config/aws/elasticache.rst

     .. attribute:: security_groups

-        A list of security groups to apply to this instance
+        A list of :class:`~touchdown.aws.vpc.SecurityGroup` to apply to this instance.

     .. attribute:: availability_zone